Bylaws

 Section 1.
 The most current edition of Robert's Rules of Order (revised) shall govern all parliamentary matters not specifically covered by the ByLaws.

 Section 1.
-The ByLaws may be amended, except as otherwise limited by statute, by the affirmative vote of a majority of the members voting at the Business Meeting of CLAG, or by a mail or electronic vote if the Board shall so determine.
+The ByLaws may be amended, except as otherwise limited by statute, by the affirmative vote of a majority of the members voting at the Business Meeting of CLAG, or by an electronic vote if the Board shall so determine.
+Bylaw amendments require a recommendation from ⅔ of the CLAG Board of Directors for the amendment to be put forward to a vote by all active CLAG members.
+For an amendment of the ByLaws to proceed, the amendment must receive a simple majority of all votes received from the active CLAG membership.

 Section 1.
-The Conference of Latin Americanist Geographers is organized exclusively for charitable, religious, educational, and scientific purposes, including, for such purposes, the making of distributions to organizations that qualify as exempt organizations under section 501(c)(3) of the Internal Revenue Code of 1954 (or the corresponding provision of any future United States Internal Revenue Law).
+The Conference of Latin American Geography is organized exclusively for charitable, religious, educational, and scientific purposes, including, for such purposes, the making of distributions to organizations that qualify as exempt organizations under section 501(c)(3) of the Internal Revenue Code of 1954 (or the corresponding provision of any future United States Internal Revenue Law).

-Article XIII.
-Privacy Statement for Members Personal Information
+Article XIV.
+Privacy Statement for Members’ Personal Information

 Section 1.
-The Conference of Latin Americanist Geographers shall collect the necessary personal information of its members to facilitate the mailing of the Journal of Latin American Geography, and to operate the CLAGnet listserv.
+The Conference of Latin American Geography shall collect the necessary personal information of its members to facilitate distribution of the Journal of Latin American Geography, and to operate the CLAGnet listserv.

 Section 2.
 The personal information of CLAG members will not be shared with third parties, with the exception of the items listed in Section 1.